ESodja/AOU_R/R_basics.md

 ## Things to keep in mind
-- If you need help with using a function, type `?help` in the terminal (or in RStudio, you can search for help in the tab)
+- If you need help with using a function, type `?help` in the terminal (or in RStudio, you can search for help in the 'help' tab)
-- There are so many places online to get help, so if you're stuck don't be afraid to google your issue.
+- There are many places online to get help, so if you're stuck don't be afraid to google your issue.
 Someone has likely already asked the question and found an answer.
 - The computer will always execute your commands **exactly**, even if there is a mistake in your code.
+Often this is a misplaced `)`, a single mis-typed letter, etc. RStudio has a feature that puts red 'X's in the margin to the left of your script as you're working on it, but it might not tell you what is actually wrong, just where in the code it has figured out that something is wrong.
 -

 ## Reading Errors in R